atran1015/JavaSpring2/README.md

 # About

-The purpose of this repository is to demonstrate understanding of Object Oriented Design, Inheritance, Polymorphism, and Spring Boot application.
+The purpose of this repository is to demonstrate understanding of CRUD operations with Spring Boot application.

 # Instruction